vedantmgoyal9/winget-releaser/README.md

 4. Add the action to your workflow file (e.g. `.github/workflows/<name>.yml`).
 Some quick & important points to note:

-- The action can only be run on Windows runners, so the job must run on `windows-latest`.
+- ~~The action can only be run on Windows runners, so the job must run on `windows-latest`~~ All operating systems are supported now.
 - The action will only work when the release is **published** (not a draft), because the release assets (binaries) aren't available publicly until the release is published.

 ## Examples